stnebr001/Keyboard-Tetris/README.md

-# Tetris-Elba
+# Keyboard Tetris
-My first proper game in python using pygame in Python which will be a copy of Tetris
+My first proper game in python using pygame in
+Python which will be a copy of Tetris using the keyboard icons as sprites.